nepttune/nepttune/DOC.md

 ### Starting Docker

-Docker is started in step 2 of [introduction](#introduction) using `docker-compose up` run in `docker` directory.
+Docker is manually started in step 2 of [introduction](#introduction) using `docker-compose up` run in `docker` directory.
 There is also a script in project root called `docker.sh`, which does it for you.

 ## Helper scripts